 As a result of Cathy’s leadership role in the Soup Kitchen, our entire family became involved with her, both in the physical and the spiritual work done there.
 It was a time in which God stretched each of us, and taught us unique and timeless lessons concerning His provision and His work in the lives of needy people, particularly those who were hungry and thirsty.
 When we now have a family discussion concerning our Soup Kitchen experiences, the names of some of our special friends come to mind such as; Jimmy, “Razor,” Mr. Ford with his 5 children and Mr. Cornelius.
 There were many others, but these have a special place etched in our hearts.

-Because of Cathy’s leadership and her sense of responsibility for the ministry, our family always worked at the Soup Kitchen on holidays.
+With Cathy’s faithfulness to the ministry and at her encouragement our family always worked at the Soup Kitchen on holidays.
 Cathy didn’t think it was appropriate to ask others to make the sacrifice of being separated from their family on holidays like Thanksgiving and Christmas.
 At first there were a few in our family who grudgingly “volunteered,” but the Holy Spirit began working on our attitudes.
 When we saw the smiles of those being served, and heard the thanks they gave for our service, those attitudes were replaced with joyful anticipation.
-Whenever family members from out-of-town visited us on holidays, Cathy encouraged them to join us at the Soup Kitchen for a couple of hours.
+Whenever family members from out-of-town visited us on holidays, Cathy encouraged them also to join us at the Soup Kitchen for a couple of hours.
 I don’t remember even one who refused her offer and all told us they received a blessing.

 On two occasions, I took my guitar to the Soup Kitchen to have a sing-along with our guests.
 I’m not sure that many appreciated the type of music I was playing, but I included some well-known hymns, and occasionally could get a few to participate.
 Our children reluctantly joined in singing, but most of the time there was so much noise from the serving and with people talking with one another, the sound of our musical offering was overshadowed.